 Depending on the university, printing at a university library may also be an option.
 University libraries sometimes allow non-students to use their computers and printers.

 Like normal libraries, the printing services they offer are usually basic, but it’s a great option when you really need to print a just few pages it works great.

 If the library or university has a public printing solution like ePRINTit, users can print from any web-enabled device, choose the closest print location and select their payment preferences.

 It’s a self-service, fully managed communications system available 24/7, connecting web-enabled Internet devices with school and district technologies anywhere.

-If you’re travelling and need access to a printer, many hotels also offer public printer services at the front desk or in business centers.
+If you’re traveling and need access to a printer, many hotels also offer public printer services at the front desk or in business centers.

-Cloud based, public printing solutions such as ePRINTit, offer public printer services that allow you to print and pay on the go for your all documents.
+Cloud-based printing solutions, offer public printer services that allow you to print and pay on the go for your all documents.

 Online Printing Options